opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 ---
 layout: post
-title:  "A comprehensive guide to setup and connect self-managed dashboards with Amazon OpenSearch domain"
+title:  "A comprehensive guide to setting up and connecting self-managed OpenSearch Dashboards with an Amazon OpenSearch Service domain"
 authors:
  - mkbn
 date: 2024-04-30